payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/apic_configuration.rst

          - Network adaptor 2 as defined above is used for External (client) traffic

-         - Network adoptor 3 as defined above is used for Internal (server) traffic
+         - Network adaptor 3 as defined above is used for Internal (server) traffic

   - Back to the main screen of the logical device cluster click on the '+' sign on the top right under the Cluster section